-Restore Your Candidacy for Implants with a Dental Bone Graft
+Restore Your Candidacy for Dental Implants with Bone Grafting

-Implant-supported restorations are the next best thing to having a full set of healthy, natural teeth.
 Following tooth loss, bone tissue in the jaw will begin to recede, eventually affecting dental implant candidacy.
-At our Kenilworth, IL, dental practice, Dr. Art Carpenter and Dr. Sejal Jobalia offer preparatory procedures including bone grafts and sinus lifts, which can restore strength and integrity to your jaw and create a strong foundation for dental implants.
-While a dental bone graft will add time to your implant treatment timeline, dental implants are a true investment into your long-term oral health.
+At our Kenilworth, IL, dental practice serving Evanston and Glenview, Dr. Art Carpenter and Dr. Sejal Jobalia offer bone grafting to restore lost bone tissue in your jaw and create a strong foundation for dental implants.

 Do I Need a Bone Graft?

-As dental implants rely on the jawbone for support, you must have sufficient bone tissue in the implantation area.
+Because dental implants rely on the jawbone for support, the jaw must have enough tissue to allow the implant to withstand chewing and other functions.
 If you have waited to address a lost tooth and have experienced bone atrophy, you may require a bone graft.
-During your initial consultation, Dr. Carpenter can assess the health and strength of your jaw using computed tomography (CT) scans or other advanced images.
-He can then determine whether or not you require preparatory procedures for a successful implant surgery.
+During your initial consultation, Dr. Carpenter can assess the health and strength of your jaw using computed tomography (CT) scans and other advanced technology.
+He can then determine whether you require preparatory procedures for a successful implant surgery.

 Types of Bone Grafts

-During a bone graft procedure, bone is harvested from another part of the mouth or from a donor source.
-Depending upon your needs, we can also incorporate synthetic material.
-After inserting the bone tissue into the tooth socket, the tissue begins to integrate with the jawbone and promote bone regrowth.
-There are three main types of dental bone grafts, including:
+During a bone graft procedure, bone tissue is either harvested from another part of the body or from a donor source.
+Depending on your needs, we can also incorporate synthetic material.
+After inserting the bone tissue into the recessed area, it begins to integrate with the jawbone and promote bone regrowth.
+There are three main types of dental bone grafts:

-- Alveolar Ridge Preservation Graft: Also known as a socket graft, this procedure is used to fill the void left by a tooth extraction.
+- Alveolar Ridge Preservation Graft: Also known as a socket graft, this procedure is used to fill the void resulting from a tooth extraction.
 A ridge graft is inserted directly into the empty socket and typically requires three to six months of healing before implant placement.

-- Autogenous Ramus/Chin Graft: This type of graft is also called a block bone graft as it involves harvesting a block of live bone, about one centimeter squared, from the patient and transferring it to the deficient area.
+- Autogenous Ramus/Chin Graft: This type of graft is also called a block bone graft because it involves harvesting a block of bone tissue, about one centimeter squared, from one area of the patient's jaw and transferring it to the recessed area.
 The block is usually obtained from the lower jaw or from the chin.
 Patients typically need about four months for the graft to fuse before placing an implant.

-- Subantral Graft: When teeth are lost from the upper jaw, there is a chance that the maxillary sinus will expand to fill any resulting empty space.
-In such cases, a subantral graft, or sinus lift procedure is required to create space for a dental implant.
-Not all sinus lift procedures involve bone grafting, though it is often necessary to prevent the sinuses from dropping a second time.
+- Subantral Graft (Sinus Lift): When teeth are lost in the upper jaw, there is a chance that the maxillary sinus will expand to fill any resulting empty space.
+In other cases, a patient's sinuses may naturally lay too close to the implant site.
+In either instance, a sinus lift procedure is required to make it possible for a dental implant to fit safely within the jaw and avoid disrupting the soft tissues of the sinuses.
 Sinus lifts typically require a period of four to nine months to heal before implant placement.